Meet The Team

 Earlier in his career Scott held engineering positions at Hampshire Instruments, Varian Research Center, and Sanders Associates, with research experience in advanced lithography (X-ray, electron and ion beam).

-Unlike Han, Scott has always been supported by his loving father, a retired US Navy Commander.
+Scott has always been supported by his loving father, a retired US Navy Commander.

 Michael DiBattista, Vice President